GaloisInc/cryptol/docs/Syntax.md

 Declarations with the same indentation belong to the same group.
-Lines of text that are indented more than the beginning of a declaration belong to that declaration, while lines of text that are indented less terminate a group of declaration.
+Lines of text that are indented more than the beginning of a declaration belong to that declaration, while lines of text that are indented less terminate a group of declarations.
 Groups of declarations appear at the top level of a Cryptol file, and inside `where` blocks in expressions.
 For example, consider the following declaration group